michelllepan/cs184-proj-webpage/proj1.md

 ## Task 1

 To rasterize triangles, we start by first finding the minimum and maximum x and y values of the triangle coordinates.
-We then iterate through every pixel within these bounds and perform the three line test (as described in lecture) to determine if we should fill the pixel in with the triangle color.
+We then iterate through every pixel within these bounds and perform the three line test to determine if we should fill the pixel in with the triangle color.
+The three line test checks a pixel against each of the three edges of the triangle, and determines that it is inside the triangle if it is on the same side of all three edges.
 We perform the three line test for both possibilities of triangle coordinate orders: clockwise and counterclockwise.

 When we find the min/max x and y values, we are limiting our iteration over pixels to the smallest bounding box that contains the triangle.
 Thus our algorithm performs the same as one that checks every sample within the bounding box of the triangle.